Tandysony/blog/_posts/2018-02-08-setup_ssl_on_aws_ami.md

 > NOTE: This process is for AWS **AMI** instance setup using a paid SSL certificate.
 If you are using a **Ubuntu** instance, use [Let's Encrypt](https://letsencrypt.org/) instead, as it is free, automated and open Certificate Authority.
 You might use `Let's Encrypt` for an AWS **AMI** instance, but it is not as easy as **Ubuntu**.

-1. Purchase your ssl from an ssl provider.
+1. Purchase your SSL from an SSL provider.
 For example: [https://www.ssls.com/](https://www.ssls.com/)

 2. Prepare your CSR (Certificate Signing Request)